Village Inn (Englishtown, New Jersey)

 The Village Inn, also known as the Davis Tavern, is located at the corner of Water and Main Streets in the borough of Englishtown in Monmouth County, New Jersey.
 The oldest section of the building dates to 1732.
 It was documented by the Historic American Buildings Survey in 1936, with addendum in 1984.
 The tavern was added to the National Register of Historic Places on November 13, 1972, for its significance in architecture and military history.

 History and description

 In 1727, Robert Newell purchased 30 acre, including the site of the house.
 In 1749, Thomas Davis purchased 130 acre, including the house, from Newell.
 By 1755, the house is expanded.
 In 1762, Thomas Davis sells the house to his son, Moses Davis, who later operates it as a tavern.
 In 1777, the tavern was sold to Daniel Herbert.

 During the American Revolutionary War, it was George Washington's Headquarters.
 Here, on June 30, 1778, Washington started the court-martial of General Charles Lee, for his actions during the Battle of Monmouth.

 In 1978, it was sold to the Battleground Historical Society.

+The Village Inn Englishtown is open for tours, 3rd Sunday of each month 1p to 4p.